 Although the FDA prevents us from making any medical claims on our website about the medical benefits of our CBD pet products, we encourage you to do your own research about using CBD to treat any health condition.

-There are a ton of studies and tests done on people as well as animals involving the use of CBD for many treatments.
+There have been studies and tests done on people as well as animals involving the use of CBD for many treatments.
 These studies are readily available with just a click of a mouse.
-The results of these studies are very impressive to say the least.
+The results of these studies are very impressive, to say the least.

 How to Prevent Dog Skin Cancer

 Protect your dog with protective gear made of a breathable fabric.
 These doggy clothes act as tank tops and rash guards.
-If you need to go that extra mile, you can consider getting your pooch a pair of dog sunglasses or googles.
+If you need to go that extra mile, you can consider getting your dog a pair of dog sunglasses or goggles.